saranshbansal/learn-aws/NOTES_DB.md

 - **Limitations:** Each table can have up to `5 LSIs`.
 - **Design Considerations:** Plan LSIs based on your application’s access patterns and ensure they align with the table’s primary key structure.

+## GSI vs LSI
+- **Access Patterns:** GSIs offer more flexibility in query patterns compared to LSIs, as they can use different partition and sort keys.
+- **Consistency:** LSIs provide strong consistency for queries within the same partition, whereas GSIs offer eventual consistency by default.
+- **Cost:** LSIs are more cost-effective in terms of storage since they reuse the same partition keys as the base table.
+- **Limitations**: Each table can have up to `5 LSIs` and `30 GSIs`.